 Make Ahead: The dressing can be refrigerated for up to 1 week.
 It will thicken in cold temperatures, so use a little water to thin it out as needed.

-- Add in coconut milk, garlic cloves and seasoning and blend
+Add in vinegar, salt, pepper garlic cloves & fresh herbs and blend

 Get your day started with Sweet Potato Avocado Toast!
 This healthy, Paleo, gluten-free breakfast recipe packs a healthy punch of protein, vitamins, and minerals.
 It’s also a great way to get your breakfast fix while staying on plan.

 The “toast” is not bread but a thinly sliced cut of sweet potato, topped with mashed avocado and then a perfectly cooked egg (either hard-boiled or poached, depending on your preference).